 I first attended the Natural Products Expo West in Anaheim in 2011.
 Since then, I’ve made it back every year except for one.
-The Expo keeps gets bigger, but since having gone for almost a decade, I’ve learned new ways each time to be able to see as much as possible.
-It takes place this year March 3-7.
+This is one of the largest conventions, so it can be a challenge to see everything.
+Since having gone for almost a decade, I’ve learned new ways each time to be able to see as much as possible.
+It takes place this year March 8-11.

 Here are my 10 tips for making the most of your time at the Expo: